-Since producing Reimagined Recycling’s shelving prototypes, Ashley has been improving this product’s overall design and functionality.
-She is also simultaneously working with Brian Ferrell Designs on a collaborative lighting product.
-The pendant design intends to marry Reimagined Recycling’s colorfully pressed plastic sheets with artist Brian Ferrell’s contemporary wood forms.
+Since producing Reimagined Recycling’s shelving prototypes, Ashley is improving the product’s overall design and function.
+She’s also worked with Brian Ferrell Designs to develop Bloom Pendants.
+The pendants marry Reimagined Recycling’s Confetti Mix Material Sheets with Brian’s contemporary reclaimed wood forms.

 Through our assessment of its studio and processes, Reimagined Recycling achieves four of Monmade’s six dimensions of sustainability: environment, climate, human health, and social equity.

-Operating in a facility that serves as a combination creative studio, collection point, and recycling center located in Larimer, a low-income neighborhood in Pittsburgh, PA.
-Continuous environmentally responsible improvements are being considered and implemented once they have the funding
+Operating in a facility that serves as a combination creative studio, collection point, and recycling center located in Larimer.
+Continuous environmentally responsible improvements are being considered and implemented once they have the funding.

-Utilizing a multi-step recycling process, ensuring little-to-no material waste by 1.) collecting, cleaning, and sorting containers for re-use or donation to another, responsible organization, 2.) shredding re-usable material in bits, organized by type and color, 3.) creating new useful forms and shapes (e.g., home goods and products for the built environment) by melting the plastic safely to a temperature that does not release any toxins into the air
+Utilizing a multi-step recycling process, ensuring little-to-no material waste by 1.) collecting, cleaning, and sorting containers for re-use or donation to another, responsible org., 2.) shredding re-usable material, organized by type and color, 3.) creating new useful forms and shapes by melting the plastic safely to a temperature that does not release any toxins into the air.

-Educating communities on responsible recycling practices and repurposing materials into functional, high-quality products.
-Creating products for the built environment will engage communities in the recycling/recrafting process and ensure transparency and accessibility in their operations
+Engaging volunteers and educating communities on responsible recycling practices and repurposing materials.
+Creating products for the built environment will engage communities in the recycling/recrafting process and ensure transparency and accessibility in their operations.

 Learn more about Monmade’s holistic approach to sustainability.